avnet-iotconnect/avnet-iotc-mtb-sdk/README.md

 to use as a reference when using this SDK.

-This code is based on the [mtb-example-anycloud-mqtt-client](https://github.com/Infineon/mtb-example-anycloud-mqtt-client) project and indirectly on the Infineon's [MQTT v3.4.2](https://github.com/Infineon/mqtt) client library.
+This code is based on the [mtb-example-anycloud-mqtt-client](https://github.com/Infineon/mtb-example-anycloud-mqtt-client) project and indirectly on the Infineon's [mqtt](https://github.com/Infineon/mqtt) client library.

 ## Dependencies
 The project uses the following dependent projects as git submodules: